Vista Drug Crime Lawyers

 - Prescription Drug Fraud: Some medications or narcotics are illegal to purchase or possess without a prescription, such as OxyContin, Vicodin, and Adderall.
 If you are caught using a falsified prescription, selling prescription medication without a license, or possess medication without a prescription, you can be charged with prescription drug fraud.

-At jD LAW, we can provide strong legal representation in all of the above cases.
+At jD Law Criminal Defense Attorneys, we can provide strong legal representation in all of the above cases.
 While the punishments for these charges vary depending on the severity of the crime, our team has a thorough understanding of California’s laws and can work to have your charges reduced or dropped.

 Facing a drug charge can be a scary prospect.
 Each charge brings its own penalties that can vary drastically.
 For one, charges such as under the influence and possession can result in a misdemeanor conviction, but courts generally allow defendants to enter drug diversion programs instead of serving jail time.
 However, serious charges like intent to sell or trafficking can result in lengthy prison sentences, hefty fines, and damage to your reputation.